Mineral supplements are more important than ever because modern farming techniques deplete the natural minerals found in the soil.

 You should NOT take mineral supplements which include iron unless you have tested positively for anemia (or an iron deficiency), or you are a woman experiencing very heavy menstrual bleeding each month.
 Too much iron in the body can be detrimental, causing both inflammation and infections.
 Bacteria LOVE iron; I’ve found that if I feel a cold coming on, I stop eating any iron-containing foods.
 I get better much faster.

 Sources: Beef liver, red meat, poultry, lima beans, sunflower seeds, cod, haddock, spinach, broccoli, egg yolks, molasses, raisins, apricots, berries, onions, whole grains.

 - Manganese: Essential for bone formation, body growth, normal metabolism; activates many essential enzymes.

 Sources: Whole grains, beans, beet tops, pineapple, bananas, blueberries, saltwater fish.

-- Copper: Aids in utilization of iron, and is essential for the enzymes that control collagen formation.
+- Copper: Aids in the utilization of iron, and is essential for the enzymes that control collagen formation.
 Collagen is needed to heal wounds.
-Copper also activates many other essential enzymes, and aids in the formation of key neurotransmitters that allow brain cells to "talk" to one another.
-Zinc is an antagonist to copper, so if you eat a lot of meat (which contains lots of zinc), or take mineral supplements which contain zinc, make sure you also take a multivitamin with copper, or also eat liver, and nuts and seeds to get enough copper to balance your zinc intake.
+Copper also activates many other essential enzymes and aids in the formation of key neurotransmitters that allow brain cells to “talk” to one another.
+Zinc is an antagonist to copper, so if you eat a lot of meat (which contains lots of zinc), or take mineral supplements which contain zinc, make sure you also take a multivitamin with copper or also eat liver, and nuts and seeds to get enough copper to balance your zinc intake.
 See this post for more information.